mmistakes/minimal-mistakes/_docs/05-configuration.md

 The base hostname and protocol for your site.
 If you're hosting with GitHub Pages this will be something like `url: "http://github.io.mmistakes"`, or for self-hosting `url: "https://mademistakes.com"`.

 **Note:** It's important to remember that when testing locally you need to change this.
-Ideally you'd use [multiple config files](https://mademistakes.com/articles/using-jekyll-2016/#environments-and-configurations) to override settings, but simply commenting out the line works as well `# url: "http://mmistakes.github.io"`.
+Ideally you'd use [multiple config files](https://mademistakes.com/articles/using-jekyll-2016/#environments-and-configurations) with `bundle exec jekyll serve --config _config.yml,_config.dev.yml` to apply development override settings.
+Simply commenting out the line works as well `# url: "http://mmistakes.github.io"`.
 Just remember to uncomment it before pushing or else you'll have broken assets and links all over the place!
 {: .notice--warning}

 **ProTip:** GitHub serves pages over `http://` and `https://` so to take advantage of that go protocol-less like so `url: "//github.io.mmistakes"`.